marcoschwartz/aREST/README.md

 The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Yun and Teensy 3.x.
 It is also compatible with the Arduino/Genuino MKR1000 board.

-### ESP8266
+### ESP8266/ESP32

-The library is compatible with most of the ESP8266 modules & ESP8266 development boards.
+The library is compatible with most of the ESP8266 modules & ESP8266 development boards, as well as most boards based on the ESP32 WiFi chip.

 ### HTTP